swiftlang/swift-book/TSPL.docc/LanguageGuide/AccessControl.md

 The access control level of a type also affects the default access level of that type's *members*
 (its properties, methods, initializers, and subscripts).
-If you define a type's access level as private or file private, the default access level of its members will also be private or file private.
+If you define a type's access level as private or file-private, the default access level of its members will also be private or file-private.
 If you define a type's access level as internal or public (or use the default access level of internal without specifying an access level explicitly),